alessandrocandolini/sainsbury_test/README.md

 ### Maven command-line build ###

 In order to build and run from the command line, you need Maven installed and configured in your system.

-Once done, you can navigate to the folder where you have cloned this repository and type, navigate to my-app  sub-folder and prompt
+Navigate to the folder where you have cloned this repository and type,
 ```
 #!bash
+cd my-app
 mvn package
 ```

-This should build a jar with dependencies called my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar and you can run it by simply prompting [from the directory where the file is created]
+This should build a jar with dependencies called my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar  in the target folder.
+You can run it by simply prompting
 ```
 #!bash
+cd target
 java -jar my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar

 ```

-This way, all unit tests should be executed during the build process.
+This way, all unit tests should be processed during the build process.

-### Stand-alone runnable jar ###
+### Warning ###

-Just for backup purposes, a copy of my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar has been committed as well to this repository
+Just for backup purposes, a copy of my-app-0.0.1-SNAPSHOT-jar-with-dependencies.jar has been committed as well to this repository.
+Do not use it.

 ## Short description ##